gottacatchenall/ms_map_territory_sdm/manuscript.md

 > of his _Ethics (Part I)_

+***fundamental takeaway***: species distributions must be considered as a function of the abundance of that species

 Species do not _actually_ have distributions.
 This may seem a radical claim, given the rise of species distribution modeling as both a field of study and imperative for ecosystem management over the last several decades.
 But, species